solliancenet/azure-synapse-analytics-workshop-400/day-04/coach-guidance.md

 # NOPE, sorry.
-Nothing for you here.
+Nothing for you here